- Up - | Next >> |

 Logic Programming (henceforth LP) has the notion of a logic variable which is either free or bound to a value.
 Constraint Programming (henceforth CP) has the more general notion of a constrained variable, i.e. a variable that is no longer free, but whose value is not yet fully determined.
-For example, we may have the following partial information about an integer variable I:
+For example, we may have the following partial information about an integer variable :

-meaning that I may take only one of these 3 values.
+meaning that may take only one of these 3 values.
 Such a piece of information is called a basic constraint.
 Thus, the LP idea of a set of bindings is replaced in CP by a set of basic constraints which we call the constraint store.

 In (concurrent) CP, computations operate over a shared constraint store.
 The basic operations are ask and tell.
 A computation can ask whether a basic constraint is entailed (which happens when it or a stronger version of it is told to the store) or disentailed (i.e. its negation is entailed).
 The ask operation blocks until sufficient information has been concurrently accumulated in the store to answer the question either way.
 A computation can tell a basic constraint into the store (i.e. extend the store or improve the information already in the store, or derive a contradiction).
 The semantics of ask give us dataflow synchronization for free.
 Consider the statement: